Data Structures and Algorithms Notes

 return False

-At the point when slow and fast meet, we have A + B = A + B + C + B. We also know that slow is half the speed of fast, so 2(A + B) = A + B + C + B. Simplifying, we get A = C. This helps us find when the cycle starts.
+We can also calculate where a cycle begins.
+At the point when slow and fast meet, we have A + B = A + B + C + B. We also know that slow is half the speed of fast, so 2(A + B) = A + B + C + B. Simplifying, we get A = C.

 Fast and Slow Pointers